 - Once the eero app has been set up, select “Internet” on the home screen and then select the “Run Speed Test” option to see the speed to your device.

 You can repeat speed tests on your eero app at any time.

 There are also online third-party speed tests that measure Internet performance.
 We have provided links to a few of these sites below for your reference.
 Please note, however, that all speed tests have limitations and flaws.
-Each of these tests measures limited aspects of an ISP's speed and therefore must be seen as a guide rather than definitive measurements of performance.
+Each of these tests measure limited aspects of an ISP’s speed and therefore must be seen as a guide rather than definitive measurements of performance.